Thyroid Health for the Winter Months

 If you have already been struck down with colds and flu-like symptoms this season, this can increase the risk of post-viral thyroiditis and potentially a transient rise in thyroid antibodies, increasing the risk of developing autoimmune thyroid issues (Hashimoto’s or Graves).
 Don’t panic if you’ve had the flu – read on

-2. Boost your immunity!
+2. Boost your immunity

-A lot of the vitamins and minerals that the thyroid gland demands also support the immune system.
-It’s a good idea to adjust a supplement regime for the season and Naturopaths can tailor a routine that works best for you and your Thyroid Health.
-Consider seeking advice in regards to the right type of supplement to boost immunity and in the case where you have Hashimoto’s or Graves (autoimmune thyroiditis) you may get a dual effect from your supplement, supporting immunity and managing autoimmunity.
+Consider seeking advice in regards to the right type of supplement to boost immunity.
+In the event you have Hashimoto’s or Graves (autoimmune thyroiditis) you may get a dual effect from your supplement, both supporting immunity and managing autoimmunity.
 Win, win!

 Eating well, sleeping well and getting the balance right with low impact exercise and combatting stress are all great ways to manage our general health, but the Winter months can sometimes get us out of routine.
 A little more temptation with food choices or increased appetite?

-Remember, every good choice counts, think broths, vegetable soups, slow-cooked meats with extra vegetables.
 Opting for milky, sugary teas or that extra coffee or maybe a hot chocolate?
-Try carob powder – it probably won’t even need sweetening and if you do need to sweeten warm drinks (like herbal teas) use a small amount of good quality honey as a treat.
-Perhaps there is some guilt in thinking it’s wrong to want to sleep more – but why not turn that 7 hours into 8 or even 8 into 9?
-Your thyroid will thank you for it!
-Exercise may need to be adapted to indoor activities if you exercise early morning or evening – maybe it’s the perfect time to join that yoga studio!
+Try carob powder – it probably won’t even need sweetening.
+If you do need to sweeten warm drinks (like herbal teas), use a small amount of good quality honey as a treat.

 4. Keep warm and hydrated

-Luckily the sunshine vitamin is still plentiful here in the Sunshine State during Winter, but our lifestyles might mean we miss out on getting the right amount, with limited sources in our diet too (eggs, dairy, fish and mushrooms).
 Therapeutic doses of Vitamin D should always be justified by testing first, so why not get checked by your GP now and bring your test result to your next appointment?
 Practitioner only supplements are always in the purest forms, and your dosing can be advised in consultation.
-Especially important for those with thyroid antibodies and another test we can arrange if required.

-If you are experiencing symptoms that you suspect may be Thyroid Health-related or already have a diagnosed condition, Naturopathy has much to offer.
+If you are experiencing symptoms that you suspect may be Thyroid Health-related or if you already have a diagnosed condition, Naturopathy has much to offer.
 What better time to check-in, so that you can emerge in Spring in full bloom!

 Our Amazing Naturopaths at Brisbane Livewell Clinic